spacelift-io/spacectl/README.md

 `spacectl` is a utility wrapping Spacelift's [GraphQL API](https://docs.spacelift.io/integrations/api) for easy programmatic access in command-line contexts - either in manual interactive mode (in your local shell), or in a predefined CI pipeline (GitHub actions, CircleCI, Jenkins etc).

-It's main purpose is to help you explore and execute actions inside Spacelift.
-It provides limited functionality for creating or editting resources.
-To do that programatically see the [Spacelift Terraform Provider](https://github.com/spacelift-io/terraform-provider-spacelift).
+Its primary purpose is to help you explore and execute actions inside Spacelift.
+It provides limited functionality for creating or editing resources.
+To do that programatically, you can use the [Spacelift Terraform Provider](https://github.com/spacelift-io/terraform-provider-spacelift).

 ## Installation

 ### Officially supported packages

-Officially supported packages are maintained by [Spacelift](https://spacelift.io/) and are the best way to install `spacectl`
+Officially supported packages are maintained by [Spacelift](https://spacelift.io/) and are the preferred ways to install `spacectl`

 #### Homebrew